About the Journal

 • ProQuest Nursing & Allied Health Program

-Launched in March 2018, BHTY does not have an impact factor yet.
-Be assured, BHTY is working hard to meet this industry preference, however, trends indicate the JIF may not be the leading indicator for journal selection and articles will and are being amplified on their own merits.
-This is why BHTY is highly active across social media and provides authors with engagment measurements other that the JIF.
-We believe authors seek fair and bibliodiverse environments where their work is disseminated and amplified across relevant scientific, public and not-for-profit ecosystems and audiences around the globe.
+BHTY does not have an impact factor yet, and is highly active across social media to provides authors with engagement measurements other that the JIF.
+Many authors seek exposure in bibliodiverse environments where work is disseminated and amplified across relevant scientific, public, and not-for-profit global media platforms

 Memberships and Affiliations